The Last House on Needless Street by Catriona Ward

 THE LAST HOUSE ON NEEDLESS STREET REVIEW

 The Last House on Needless Street is a masterclass in twists and turns.
 As soon as you think you have it all figured out, there will be one more twist to keep you gripped.
-It doesn’t just get under your skin; it embeds itself there like your first blurry green/black tattoo you had a fifteen (just me?).
+It doesn’t just get under your skin; it embeds itself there like your first blurry green/black tattoo you had at fifteen (just me?).
 Since finishing it, I’ve thought about it every single day.
-There were moments when I thought continuity mistakes had been made (I have a proof copy so it can happen) but trust me when I say that nothing in this book is a mistake.
+There were moments when I thought continuity mistakes had been made (I have an early proof copy from the publisher, so it can happen), but trust me when I say that nothing in this book is a mistake.

 As you can probably tell from the lack of plot details, I’m doing all I can to avoid spoilers.
 What I can say is that The Last House on Needless Street is an incredible character-driven novel.
-However, none of the characters are quite what they appear.
-They’re all complex and driven by completely different pain and fears.
+However, none of the characters is quite what they appear.
+They’re all complex and driven by completely different pains and fears.

-The Last House on Needless Street by Catriona Ward will undoubtedly be on my top 10 book list of 2021.
+The Last House on Needless Street by Catriona Ward will undoubtedly be on my top 10 book list of this year.
 Although gothic and dark throughout, there’s a surprisingly positive thread that emerges.
 Please don’t ask me how because that would involve at least a hundred spoilers.

 At times, you find yourself feeling genuinely sorry for Ted, a man who is obviously a threat to the women around him.
 The fact that Catriona has crafted characters that you can be scared of and feel sorry for at the same time is incredible.
-To say she has mad skills is a massive underestimation here.
+To say she has mad skills would be an insulting underestimation here.

 I wish I could wax lyrical about what twists I liked best and the clues I missed, but I have no intention of explaining the ending.
 That’s a journey you need to take yourself.
 The Last House on Needless Street is an absolute tour de force of a novel.
-Prepare to be scared, angry and heart-broken, all in one book.
+Prepare to be scared, angry and heartbroken, all at once.
 Now stop reading this and go buy it, I promise you won’t regret it.

 If you liked this, you’ll enjoy Behind Her Eyes by Sarah Pinborough.